Burrowing Owl Protection

 © Tom Grey

-In late September, SCVAS partnering with San Francisco Bay Bird Observatory (SFBBO) were awarded a 5-year contract with the Santa Clara Valley Habitat Agency (SCVHA) to manage the bufferlands of the Santa Clara/San Jose Wastewater Facility in Alviso.
-The contract starts October 1st 2016 for maintaining the habitat and performing various surveys to monitor breeding pairs and chick counts for overall burrowing owl conservation techniques and long-term strategies.
+In 2016, SCVAS in partnership with San Francisco Bay Bird Observatory (SFBBO) were awarded a 5-year contract with the Santa Clara Valley Habitat Agency (SCVHA) to manage the bufferlands of the Santa Clara/San Jose Wastewater Facility in Alviso.
+The work includes maintaining and enhancing the habitat for Burrowing Owls, and conducting monthly surveys to monitor the population.
+Each breeding season, our biologists count the number of breeding pairs and each pair’s offspring.